enterprise-contract/ec-cli/README.md

 #### **3. Apiserver and Rekor Host Resolution Failure**

-Apiserver and Rekor Host Resolution Failure: While running the acceptance tests, if you encounter issues related to apiserver and rekor hosts, like:
+While running the acceptance tests, you might encounter issues related to apiserver and rekor hosts, like:
 ```
 + Error: unable to fetch EnterpriseContractPolicy: Get "http://apiserver.localhost:32971/apis/appstudio.redhat.com/v1alpha1/namespaces/acceptance/enterprisecontractpolicies/mismatched-image-digest": dial tcp: lookup apiserver.localhost on 127.0.0.1:53: no such host